By Judy Kay Mausolf

 Orthodontic Business Director, Carestream Dental

 At the busy orthodontic practice, there’s simply not enough room for stone model storage.
 Well-established practices can have decade’s worth of models taking up space onsite or gathering dust and wasting money in offsite storage.
 Even after patients move on and the appropriate number of years have passed, destroying stone models is also costly.

 Like almost everything these days, the answer is digital.
 Intraoral scanners have made it easy to take digital impressions and software can render a digital model for case presentation.
 But what about all those existing stone models from before digital solutions were available?
-Fortunately, there are multi-functional extraoral imaging systems that not only capture panoramic, cephalometric and 3D images, but can also scan existing models and traditional impressions in order to digitize them at no additional per model cost.
+Fortunately, intraoral scanners can be also used to scan conventional models.
+And, when preferred, there are multi-functional extraoral imaging systems that not only capture panoramic, cephalometric and 3D images, but can also scan existing models and traditional impressions in order to digitize them at no additional per model cost.
 Continue reading

 Whether you’re a CS PracticeWorks, CS SoftDent, CS OrthoTrac or CS WinOMS practice, the Global Oral Health Summit is where Carestream Dental software users go every year to learn how to boost the efficiency of day-to-day operations, improve the patient experience and promote their practices.
 In short, the Summit is for teams that want to take their practice to the next level, so Carestream Dental has stepped up its game with next-level courses, speakers, social events and networking opportunities.